microsoft/resilient-ecommerce-reference-app/README.md

 The application has been tested for resiliency during simulated zonal outages and has performed as expected, keeping a high availability of the service with minimal impact to end users.
 Currently, it is being used by internal Microsoft teams for regression testing and new region buildouts, providing valuable telemetry to Azure service owners with regards to availability, recovery, service behavior and end user experience.

+Follow the instructions in [the setup readme file](doc/SETUP.md) to start using the app.
+It can be used for educational purposes or as a starting point for developing new resilient applications.

 ## Why does resiliency matter?

 Building zone-resilient systems guarantees high availability by distributing resources across multiple availability zones, minimizing the impact of localized outages.
 This not only keeps critical applications running smoothly but also enhances user trust and business continuity.
 A resilient architecture maximizes uptime, reduces downtime risks, and helps organizations meet stringent reliability standards, safeguarding both performance and customer satisfaction.